cowtowncoder/java-uuid-generator/README.md

     java -jar target/java-uuid-generator-4.1.1-SNAPSHOT.jar -c 5 r

 (where `-c` (or `--count`) means number of UUIDs to generate, and `r` means Random-based variant)

+NOTE: this functionality is included as of JUG 4.1 -- with earlier versions you would need a bit longer invocation as Jar metadata did not specify "Main-Class".
+If so, you would need to use

+    java -cp target/java-uuid-generator-4.1.1-SNAPSHOT.jar com.fasterxml.uuid.Jug -c 5 r

 ## Compatibility